Born in Milan (Italy), lives in London since 2001.

 He has been studying classical and jazz guitar for more than 10 years with Alberto Pizzigoni, main guitarist of the Italian TV orchestra in Milan.
 He also studied harmony, composition and counterpoint with Aldo Rossi at the Music Education Centre in Milan.

 Francesco has worked as a session musician, sound engineer and arranger at MAP studios in Milan for several years before moving to UK.
-He has written and produced music for TV and other media, and recently completed a Specialist Certificate in Orchestration for Film and TV by the Berklee College of Music.
+He has written and produced music for TV and other media, and achieved a Specialist Certificate in Orchestration for Film and TV at Berklee College of Music.

 He also owns a MSc in Electronic Engineering & Computer Science from the Politecnico of Milan, obtained with a research project in the simulation of music perception via neural networks.